Radiation Oncology Center - Services

 Esophagus, heart and contralateral lung-sparing IMRT for locally advanced lung cancer

 Physicians at Good Samaritan Hospital Medical Center use PET to target the lung tumor and positive lymph nodes while sparing the normal esophagus, opposite lung and heart.
-Our research demonstrates that technique results in a significant reduction in weight loss and radiation pneumonitis and most importantly, improved survival.
+Our published research demonstrates this technique results in a significant reduction in weight loss and radiation pneumonitis and most importantly, improved survival compared to older techniques still used at other centers.

-Our department helps to support one of the few community hospital-based ACGME-accredited Gynecologic Oncology fellowship training programs.
 Our team provides a full array of radiation treatment technologies including high dose-rate brachytherapy, intensity modulated radiation therapy, and extended field radiation therapy.
 We are excited to offer image-guided brachytherapy, which incorporates the use of advanced CT and MRI modalities to maximize tumor coverage and minimize exposure to nearby healthy tissues.
+Through a close collaboration with gynecologic oncology, our team is focused on delivering the best possible outcomes for our patients.

 Intensified treatment for patients with limited metastatic disease